valenciaHQ/fullstack-casino-app/README.md

 - UI - Interface is not the best althought it has responsive design.
 Some animations on spin action, colors palette, etc
 - Token management (refresh)
+- Testing! i'd like to add some JEST / RTL testing.